jahaniam/orbslam3_docker/README.md

 ```

-## Using VSCode or Sublime
+## Using VSCode or Sublime within the container

-You can use vscode remote development (recommended) or sublime to change codes.
+You can use vscode remote development (recommended) or sublime to change code
+from within the docker container since subl is loaded in the container.

 - `docker exec -it orbslam3 bash`
 - `subl /ORB_SLAM3`

+Alternatively, you can leave the container running in a separate terminal
+windows and just edit [./ORB_SLAM3](./ORG_SLAM3) and this will be reflected in
+the container